jimmoffitt/developer_advocate.blog/JSON-to-CSV.md

 **JSON-to-CSV Conversion notes**

+*"Can you deliver the data in CSV?
+Sure, sort of."*

 We get asked about converting JSON data to CSV very frequently.
 This is a very common request for one-time consumers of social data.
 A typical scenario is someone conducting research and exploring signals from their domain in social media data.  [tweeting-in-the-rain example]

 JSON formatting is dynamic in nature because it readily supports hashes and arrays of variable length.